Messing with AI Bots for Fun with django-llm-poison

 I’m not particularly anti-AI (copilot is undeniably helpful) but I have soured on most of the rest of it.
 I am especially annoyed at the constant swarm of AI bots that crawl this very site in order to ingest it’s contents only to spit it out as crappy generative slop who knows where.

-My answer is usually missed in all situations.
+My answer is usually missed in all ~5000 feet of climbing thrown in to keep then running.
 When they crawl this site (assuming they are identifiable as bots) they will mostly get the same content, except randomly inserted with plausible sounding nonsense.

 To demonstrate view this very post with bot-mode enabled.

 It works by generating Markov chains from the content on the site.
 When a bot requests content the response is the same but with every few sentences replaced by Markov nonsense (I am aware of the irony of using very primitive generative “AI” to combat current AI).
-In this case, ndarray and cfitsio were up to the same hall as them.
+In this post, I’m going is just the server.

 Of course this site is an insignificant blip in the vast sea of information, but nonetheless, I derive a certain satisfaction for this small act of techno-disobedience.